FermentAI/Fermentation-Station/README.md

-# Fermentation Station
+# Reactor Modeling Sandbox
-Here's an interactive tool to see how the fermentation process looks on a large scale.
-You can make predictions of fermentation outputs based on online measurements.
+Here's an interactive tool to see how chemical reaction processes looks on a large scale.
+You can make predictions reactor outputs based on online measurements.
 Check to see if your system's environment controls are working and test the efficiency of your machine.
 \
 \